moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 ![Query the pending undelegation request on Polkadot.js Apps](/images/node-operators/block-producers/offboarding/offboarding/offboarding-2.webp)

 In the example in the above image, the undelegate request to leave the auto-compounding pool was submitted during session `5,037`.
 So, the request can be executed starting at session `5,039`.
-Take note of the operation and the session number at which you submitted the request, as you'll need both values to execute the pending request.
+Take note of the operation and the session index at which you submitted the request, as you'll need both values to execute the pending request.

 You can run another query from the **Chain state** page to check the current session.
 To do so, you can: